 “We put a lot of effort into barrel fermentation, lees stirring and final blending,” Daniel says.
 “This is the best—and most expensive—way to make a rosé.
 This is the DAOU way.”
 The result is a wine that transports the senses to Provence while exhibiting the pure fruit character of Paso Robles.

-Our 2019 Reserve Rosé is inspired by the iconic dry rosés of southern France and made using the Methode Provencale.
+The 2022 DAOU Reserve Rosé comes from special Grenache fruit selected by Winemaker Daniel Daou.
+True to form, this wine displays a lovely pale apricot color in the traditional style of Provençale rosés.
 This limited production wine expresses beautiful minerality and complexity found from the Calcareous Soil of Paso Robles.